 He has interesting things to say about the terrifying madness under the skin of Sri Lankan life.
 He does so by bring up topics we diligently avoid with cricket, alcohol, tele-dramas and/or downloaded American TV shows.
 What he says is powered by a clarity in his sentences and the logic of their structure.
 A hard thing to do.
 I’ve been failing at it since 2007 (as evidenced by this blog).
-Yet the guy makes it infuriatingly easy.
+Yet the guy makes it seem effortless.

 I could have spent hours going through his posts to pick some examples.
 I’ll leave that to you.
 Better that than be paralysed for hours trying to pick a “few” of the “best” from too many qualified candidates.